 Cars may be created equal, but they don't stay that way.
 If you start noticing lingering splotches, puddles, or stains in your parking spot or driveway, it’s time to head to your nearest oil change shop as soon as possible.
 The fluid could be harmless condensation from your air conditioning system, but it could also be something much more serious—engine oil.
 Engine oil lubricates the pistons in your engine, making sure that they glide smoothly within their housing.
 Without this lubrication, the pistons can grind against other engine parts, generate intense amounts of heat, and cause your engine to seize and stall.
 Talk about potentially irreversible damage!

-When our auto service professionals perform an oil change service, they examine your engine for oil leaks.
 There may be a number of reasons why your car’s engine is leaking oil, each of which our technicians will investigate.
 Oil leak causes include:

 - An oil drain plug gasket that’s not sealing properly

 - Other damaged or worn out gaskets, hoses, pistons, or rings